EXHIBITIONS¬

 MARCH 9–JUNE 11, 2023

-Amber Pierce, Pouring Out to Be Refilled, 2022.
-Courtesy of the artist.
+Amber Pierce, Pouring Out to Be Refilled, 2023.
+Acrylic, fibers.
+Courtesy of the artist

 Atrium Artists in Residence: Amber Pierce, Poetry Jackson, Nadd Harvin